Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Conclusion

 \section{Conclusion}

 In this work, we investigate the $V$-band light curve characteristics of SNe II, using a grid of progenitor models with various ZAMS masses, hydrogen-rich envelope masses, $^{56}$Ni masses and explosion energies calculated by \texttt{MESA}\,+\,\texttt{STELLA}.
+The mixing length are tuned such that the RSG progenitors have $T_{\rm eff}$ ranges from 3200 to 3800 K, similar to the RSGs observered in the Galaxy and the estimations from pre-SN images.
 To account for the uncertainties in the pre-SN mass-loss channels and mass-loss rates, the hydrogen-rich envelope is manually removed at the moment of the core helium depletion.
-We find that models with the same envelope mass and explosion energy exhibit similar light curves, even though their $M_{\rm ZAMS}$ are different.
-Inferring $M_{\rm ZAMS}$ from light curve modeling therefore can be very uncertain if the mass-loss history is not known in prior.
+We find that for these Galactic-like RSG models, the same envelope mass and explosion energy will give similar light curves, even though their $M_{\rm ZAMS}$ are different.
+Inferring $M_{\rm ZAMS}$ from the light curve modeling therefore can be very uncertain unless the mass-loss history is known a priori.
 This degeneracy, originally proposed by \citet{dessart19}, is extended in this work to encompass the typical range of the envelope masses of SNe II.